-This church is one of many Christian Science churches and societies around the world.
-It is a democratic, self-governing branch of The Mother Church, The First Church of Christ, Scientist, in Boston, Massachusetts, founded by Mary Baker Eddy “to commemorate the words and works of our Master, which should reinstate primitive Christianity and its lost element of healing.”
-(Church Manual)
+Christian Science was discovered and founded by Mary Baker Eddy “to commemorate the word and works of our Master, which should reinstate primitive Christianity and its lost element of healing.”
+(Church Manual, p.
+17)

-If you are seeking healing and spiritual growth through prayer, you may call on Christian Science Practitioners listed in The Christian Science Journal.
+If you are seeking healing and spiritual growth through prayer, you may call on Christian Science practitioners listed in The Christian Science Journal.
 They will be happy to assist you.
-There are also teachers listed if you're interested in finding out about a two-week class called "Primary Class instruction."
+If you are interested in two-week course of instruction on Christian Science (Primary Class Instruction), you'll find authorized Christian Science teachers listed in the same directory.

 Christian Science in Laguna Beach

+The Christian Science church in Laguna Beach is one of many Christian Science churches and societies located around the world.
+It is a democratic, self-governing branch of The Mother Church, The First Church of Christ, Scientist, in Boston, Massachusetts.
 The first Christian Science meetings in Laguna Beach were held in 1916, in the lobby of the Arch Beach Tavern.
 The attendance averaged about ten.
-Before that date a few Christian Scientists had met in a private home and read the Bible Lesson together.
+Before that date a few Christian Scientists would meet in a private home to read the Bible Lesson together.

 As interest spread, larger quarters were necessary and meetings were held in three different locations on Forest Avenue.